firebase007/typicodeFAKEAPI-React/README.md

 Check out the typicode API at this link [http://wwww.jsonplaceholder.typicode.com](http://wwww.jsonplaceholder.typicode.com)

-To see a list of users to login with, check out this API URI for the username, [http://jsonplaceholder.typicode.com/users](http://jsonplaceholder.typicode.com/users)
+To see a list of users to login with, check out this API URI for the username here, [http://jsonplaceholder.typicode.com/users](http://jsonplaceholder.typicode.com/users)

-Other resources can be found on the [http://wwww.jsonplaceholder.typicode.com](http://wwww.jsonplaceholder.typicode.com) as the case maybe.
+Other resources can be found on this link here,[http://wwww.jsonplaceholder.typicode.com](http://wwww.jsonplaceholder.typicode.com) as the case maybe.

 ## Case Study